MitchellShiell/OvertureReadmeUpdate-Score-/README.md

 <img width="22%" align="left" alt="Data transfer and storage" src="Score-padded.png">

-Using the Score client, data providers upload files to their cloud storage system.
-Conversely, published data gets downloaded by data consumers.

 With the falling cost of sequencing, research organizations are producing enormous multi-omics data sets for many cancer types.
 Along with this molecular data comes a growing amount of matched clinical data, such as patient records, histology images, and radiographic imagery.
 Furthermore, the global research community cannot access a large portion of this data due to its geographic distribution.
 Therefore, cancer researchers require new and innovative data management and data-sharing tools.

 <!--State our solution-->